philipphoehn/flopyarcade/README.md

 This project is meant to demonstrate a new avenue of applying FloPy.
 It is experimental and is developed only during spare time.
 The code is envisioned to ultimately be [PEP-8](https://www.python.org/dev/peps/pep-0008/)-compliant, but this has smaller priority than improving and optimizing functionality.

-We intend to shortly release simulation time benchmarks on a current state-of-the-art CPU to support optimization time estimations.
 The plumbing for FloPy is currently not ideal as files need to be constantly written to disk as the only way to inject information into the process models.
 With the recent BMI compliance of MODFLOW 6, exchanging information with MODFLOW through memory, while it is running, will soon simplify that.

 ## Contributions